 In 2020, Wells Fargo was fined $550,000 for failing to supervise two brokers who were “piling” customers into speculative energy investments.

 FINRA has been warning stockbrokers for at least a decade to be very careful in how they sell derivatives and structured products to retail customers.
 Unfortunately, as the market becomes even more complex we expect more problems.

 Fortunately for investors, brokerage firms are ultimately responsible for the products sold by their agents.
 Stockbrokers have a legal obligation to fully understand their clients’ investment needs and then to only make suitable recommendations.
 They also have a duty to fully explain how complex investments work and disclose any specific risks like lack of liquidity or risk of loss.

 If you lost money because of an unsuitable investment or stockbroker fraud, give us a call.
 Most cases can be handled on a contingent fee basis and can be completed in about one year from filing.

 Need more information?
-Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Visit our cornerstone content on alternative investments and derivatives.
+Ready to see if you have a case?
+Contact attorney Brian Mahany at or by telephone at .
 All inquiries kept confidential.